ashnansen/BIM/README.md

 # BIM
-This is a BIM Libary or building information modeling libary for free BIM parts made in Freecad.
+This is a Building Information modeling project made with FreeCAD Used for testing FreeCAD and showcase FreCAD BIM.
+I use it to test different idears and share the FreeCAD files.